Have you heard the acronym often given for FEAR (False Evidence Appearing Real)?

-2 Timothy 1:7 (AMP) “For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgement and personal discipline [abilities that result in a calm, well-balanced mind and self-control].
+2 Timothy 1:7 (AMP) says, “For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgment and personal discipline [abilities that result in a calm, well-balanced mind and self-control].

-Fear is certainly alive and well but whether we give into the fear…we’ll, that’s depends entirely on us and who we believe God is for us in our circumstances.
+As I reflected further, I also understood, that just because God hasn’t given us a spirit of fear, that doesn’t mean something or someone else isn’t going to offer it to us.
+It’s up to us if we’ll receive it or not.
+Fear is certainly, alive and well, but whether we give into fear…well, that depends entirely on us, and who we believe God is for us in our circumstances.
 Will we allow Him to be our continual strength and peace through it all?
-Our decision with regard to who we will look to as our source of courage becomes our saving grace in overcoming it.
+Our decision as to Who we’ll look to as our source of courage becomes our saving grace in overcoming fear.

 The Bible tells us, God is love and that perfect love casts out fear (1 John 4:16-18).
 We can choose to take on fear when it comes, or we can take into our hearts the greater truth: That greater truth is who God is for us.
 When fear makes its way to our minds, it’s up to us to decide what we’ll do with those thoughts, and whether we’ll allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).